-This water right is a transmountain diversion of water from Division 7 to Division 3.
-The water right involved in this Project has been adjudicated through water court Case No. 20CW3016 for an appropriative right of exchange, and for a change of water right to add and confirm beneficial uses of the water right, and to confirm the quantified historical consumptive use (HCU) of the water right based on previous decrees in Case Nos.
+This water right is for an existing and in-use transmountain diversion of water from Division 7 to Division 3.
+The water right involved in this Project has been adjudicated through water court Case No. 20CW3016 for an appropriative right of exchange, and for a change of water right to add and confirm beneficial uses of the water right, and to confirm the quantified HCU of the water right based on previous decrees in Case Nos.
 W-1869-78 (Division 7) and W-3930 (Division 3) for its use as a source of remedy for stream depletions by the Subdistrict.
 The present decreed uses of the WCSPD water right are municipal, recreation, replacement, and augmentation.

 Portions of the WCSPD right have been allocated in Pools and purchased.
 The total HCU of the WCSPD water right is 168 AF, of which 50.399 AF is committed to Pool 1, having first priority, followed by 38.5 AF for Pool 2, having second priority, and finally, 25 AF for Pool 3 having third priority.
 The remaining amount of HCU available from the WCSPD water right that is not being used by existing commitments, is 54.1 AF.
-The Subdistrict plans to purchase this remaining 54.1 AF of Pool 3 HCU available under the water right.
+This Project allows the Subdistrict to purchase this remaining 54.1 AF of Pool 3 HCU available under the water right.

-Purchase of this water right will allow for the use of water diverted from the presently-named Grizzly Creek and delivered at the confluence of the Rio Grande and Williams Creek to the Rio Grande Reservoir in Hinsdale County, Colorado to augment stream depletions in the Rio Grande based on the Subdistrict's Annual Replacement Plan.
+Purchase of this water right will allow for the use of water diverted from Williams Creek in the San Juan River Basin and deliver it to the confluence of the Rio Grande and presently-named Grizzly Creek near Rio Grande Reservoir in Hinsdale County, to augment stream depletions in the Rio Grande based on the Subdistrict's Annual Replacement Plan.
 The District has an existing contract with the San Luis Valley Irrigation District for storage of water in Rio Grande Reservoir.